CityOfZion/inbox/README.md

 Your WIF is stored locally using `localStorage` and never leave your computer or your phone.
 You can choose to log out at any time.
 It will remove your WIF from `localStorage`.

 ## Demo
-Your inbox
+Inbox.
 https://dinbox.app

-Twitter like public timeline with your NeoNS domain https://dinbox.app/@apisit.neo
+Twitter like public timeline with your NeoNS domain.
+https://dinbox.app/@apisit.neo